travis-ci/docs-travis-ci-com/blog/_posts/2012-09-04-pull-requests-just-got-even-more-awesome.md

 ![Pending pull request](http://s3itch.paperplanes.de/Fullscreen-14-3-20120827-214334.png)

-Should a pull request fail the build, as unlikely as it may seem, you'll see a warning that warns you about merging this pull request.
+Should a pull request fail the build, as unlikely as it may seem, you'll see a warning about merging this pull request.
 This is true for a pending build as well.
 They're both marked as unstable.
 You can merge it, but you do so at your own risk.
 After all, isn't it nicer to just wait patiently for that beautiful green to come up?
 We thought so!